 - Allow connection for SSH/SFTP and Nginx

-- How to enable and disable UFW firewall
+- How to enable and disable the UFW firewall

-We have already configured the SSL and also added the UFW to make our web server strong.
+We have already configured the SSL and added the UFW to strengthen our web server.
 Now let’s add some snippets that will further improve the overall security of our Nginx web server when serving the website requests.

 By default, the Nginx is pre-configured to serve HTTP1 type protocol.
-However, we should upgrade the protocol to HTTP/2 which is faster and safer.
-We will tweak the Nginx configuration to serve all the requests with HTTP/2 socket.
+However, we should upgrade the protocol to HTTP/2, which is faster and safer.
+We will tweak the Nginx configuration to serve all the requests with the HTTP/2 socket.

-In this section, we will also adjust the security headers, make cipher stronger, block some advance hacking injection like cross-scripts, and also add the trusted certificate in the Nginx file.
+In this section, we will also adjust the security headers, strengthen the cipher, block some advanced hacking injections like cross-scripts, and add the trusted certificate in the Nginx file.

-These entire changes will make our website and backend web server faster and secured from any infiltration.
+These complete changes will make our website and backend web server faster and more secure from infiltration.
 This will also improve the overall website rating in the SSLLabs test report.

 Follow this detailed guide to enable HTTP/2 and improve Nginx security for the Cloud server.
 Here is the video tutorial on the same.